jtlovell/GENESPACE/readme.md

 #### 3.8 Build a pangenome annotation

 The main output of GENESPACE is a synteny-anchored pan-genome annotation, where every unique synteny-constrained orthogroup is placed in a position on the reference genome gene order.
 This is constructed by `pangenome`.
-See 4.2 (pan-genome specification and querying) for more details.
+See the [**vignette**](https://htmlpreview.github.io/?https://github.com/jtlovell/GENESPACE/blob/master/doc/genespaceOverview.html) for more details.

 ```{r build pangenome}
 pg <- pangenome(gpar)